nexmo-se/voice-enabling-text-bot-application/README.md

 ## Overview on how this sample Voice API application works

-- This application may receive incoming calls to the **`phone number linked`**, or you may initiate outgoings call by opening in a web browser the URL \<this-server-hostname\>/makecall (update the number to call in _callInfo_ object in the source file voice-on-text-bot-app-\*.js).
+- This application may receive incoming calls to the **`phone number linked`**,</br>
+or you may initiate outgoing calls by opening in a web browser with the URL `https://<this-server-hostname>/makecall` (update the value of the environment variable CALLEE_NUMBER).</br>

-- You may customize the inital text sent to your chatbot to correspond to your chatbot programming and use case.
+- You may customize the inital text sent to your chatbot to correspond to your chatbot programming and use case.</br>

 - Chatbot responses will be received by this application.</br>